bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-2-3">4.2.3 Padding and margin</h3>
 <!------------------------------------------------------------------------------------------------>

 Whenever possible, it is ideal to position your elements by adjusting their padding and margins.
-Sometimes this isn\'t enough to get the element exactly where you\'d like it to be, so to achieve this we\'ll learn more tools later in this module.
-Regardless, you\'ll almost always want some padding and margin around your element so it\'s best to adjust these before progressing onto more complicated positioning methods.
+Sometimes this isn&#39;t enough to get the element exactly where you&#39;d like it to be, so to achieve this we&#39;ll learn more tools later in this module.
+Regardless, you&#39;ll almost always want some padding and margin around your element so it&#39;s best to adjust these before progressing onto more complicated positioning methods.

 Once you have set the width for your element, you can then set margins as a way to position your element relative to others.
 One of the most commonly used margin settings is \"auto\".
-That is because if you set an element\'s left and right margin to auto it will be dynamically centered within its containing block.
+That is because if you set an element&#39;s left and right margin to auto it will be dynamically centered within its containing block.

 ```
 div {